percona/pmm/docs/how-to/configure.md

 ### DBaaS

+Shows whether DBaaS features are activated on this server.

-!!! alert alert-info "Note"
+!!! alert alert-warning "Caution"
-    DBaaS is a technical preview and requires activation via a server feature flag.
+    DBaaS functionality is a technical preview that must be turned on with a server feature flag.
 See [Setting up a development environment for DBaaS](../setting-up/server/dbaas.md).

-Shows whether DBaaS features are activated on this server.

 ### Integrated Alerting